 Who We Are

-Though Lisa has led the charge, many individuals have contributed to the development of Yoga 4 Classrooms.
-Classroom teachers, school principals and guidance counselors, school nurses, yoga teachers, psychologists, social workers, researchers from the Department of Physical Therapy at UMass Lowell, and many others provided input and feedback which contributed to the program design and curriculum.
-Pictured above are just a few of the ChildLight Yoga Team who contributed in some way from writing portions of the manual, to doing endless hours of research, to sharing Y4C in schools throughout the pilot program, and creating the Y4C logo and design of the program's associated card deck.
-A special thanks to Sharon Trull, MS, CTRS, E-RYT, RCYT, who has served as the lead collaborator and program instructor from the very beginning.
+Many individuals have contributed to the ongoing development of Yoga 4 Classrooms.
+Classroom teachers, school principals and guidance counselors, school nurses, yoga teachers, psychologists, social workers, researchers from the Department of Physical Therapy at UMass Lowell, and many others provided input and feedback which contributed to the design of the program delivery model and curriculum.

-Finally, our gratitude to Principal Vicki Stewart, and the students and staff of Central Elementary School in South Berwick, Maine, for welcoming us into their classrooms from 2007 to 2010.
+Deep gratitude goes to former school Principal, Vicki Stewart, and the students and staff of Central Elementary School in South Berwick, Maine, for welcoming us into their classrooms from 2007 to 2010.
 Their feedback and encouragement during the 3-year pilot program were the inspiration to continue on to create this program such that other school communities might benefit from Yoga 4 Classrooms.